empathy-mp3/Inscryption-manual-AP/README.md

 1. Launch the launcher.
 2. Click on Manual client on the right.
 3. At the top enter your server's ip with the port provided (by default archipelago.gg:38281).
-4. In Manual Game ID put "Manual_Inscryption_empathymp3" then press the Connect button on the top right.
+4. In Manual Game ID put "Manual_Inscryption_mp3" then press the Connect button on the top right.
 5. In the command field at the bottom enter the name of your slot you chose in your Player.yaml then press enter

 ## Manual Client

-In the "Tracker and Locations" tab you'll find buttons corresponding with all the available locations in the Randomizer.
+In the "Manual" tab you'll find buttons corresponding with all the available locations in the Randomizer.
 Since this is a manual game its built on trust™ you press the locations when you get to them, hopefully in the future only what you can access will be visible but at the moment you could press victory and it would accept it.
 Also, if you have death_link enabled, there's a button at the top right to trigger and receive death links.

 ## How does the Modded Inscryption work?

+**Note: this is no longer being updated.
+You can find it in older releases of this, but its logic is broken in a lot of ways, and its design is heavily flawed.**

 You need to use the latest version of my [DontStarveExpansion mod](https://thunderstore.io/c/inscryption/p/empathymp3/DontStarveExpansion/).
 You need to use the alternate apworlds and yaml files. (with Modded in the name).